IslandViewPTA/islandview-pta-site/content/news/frozen-ii-movie-morning.md

 title: Frozen II Movie Morning
 date: 2019-10-28T00:00:00-07:00
 description: Join us for a fun movie morning!
-image: "/uploads/Frozen II narrow-1.jpg"
+image: "/uploads/Frozen n.jpg"
-draft: true

 ---
-Join us at 10am on Saturday, November 23rd for Frozen II at Anacortes Cinema!
+Join us at 10:30 on Saturday, November 23rd for Frozen II at Anacortes Cinema!
+(Doors open at 10am.)

 For $10 you'll enjoy the show and your very own small popcorn and small soda.

 BRING YOUR FRIENDS, but order your tickets soon, since seats are limited. [https://www.islandviewpta.org/movie](https://www.islandviewpta.org/movie "order your tickets")